 Wayne College offers students a variety of career planning services.
-Workshops on career planning are scheduled throughout the year by the Office of Career These sessions help students explore and assess their interests, values, needs, and abilities as a first step toward establishing career goals.
+The Office of Career Services schedules workshops on career planning throughout the year.
+These workshops help students explore and assess their interests, values, needs, and personalities as a first step toward establishing career goals.
 Individual career counseling sessions are also available.
 Students can sign up for workshops and career counseling appointments in the Student Services Office.

-The Career Resource Center (D-215) houses many reference books including the Occupational Outlook Handbook, Occupational Outlook Quarterly, Dictionary of Occupational Titles, and Peterson's Job Opportunities.
-There are many resources on topics such as résumé writing, cover letters, interviewing, job search strategies, career development, and career-related videotapes.
-Employer literature files and information on academic majors can also be found in the Career Resource
+The Career Resource Center (D-215) houses many reference books including the Occupational Outlook Handbook, Occupational Outlook Quarterly, Dictionary of Occupational Titles, and Guide to Occupational Exploration.
+There are many resources on topics such as résumé writing, interviewing, cover letters, job search strategies, and career development.
+Employer literature files and information on academic majors can also be found in the Career Resource Center.

-SIGI PLUS is a computerized career guidance system which helps students decide what types of careers would be best for them.
-It provides information on careers such as job outlook, earning potential, and educational requirements.
-Other features of SIGI PLUS include sections on decision making, goal setting, preparing for a career, and learning what types of occupations relate to specific majors.
-Orientations are offered throughout the week for students who are interested in learning how to use SIGI PLUS.
+SIGI PLUS (System of Interactive Guidance and Information) and OCIS (Ohio Career Information System) are computerized career guidance systems available in the Career Resource Center.
+These systems include sections on self-assessment, databases of information on careers, job outlook on a national and statewide level, salary information, decision making, educational majors, and goal setting.
+Orientations are offered throughout the week for students who are interested in learning how to use SIGI PLUS and OCIS.
 Sign-up sheets are available on the door of the Career Resource Center.